Santhoshi003/dex-amm/README.md

 ## Overview

-This project implements a **simplified Decentralized Exchange (DEX)** using an **Automated Market Maker (AMM)** model similar to **Uniswap V2**.
+This project implements a **Decentralized Exchange (DEX)** using an **Automated Market Maker (AMM)** model similar to Uniswap V2.
-The DEX allows users to:
+The exchange enables decentralized token trading without order books or intermediaries by using on-chain liquidity pools and mathematical pricing.

+Users can:

-* Provide liquidity to a token pair and receive LP (Liquidity Provider) shares
+* Provide liquidity and earn fees
-* Remove liquidity and redeem their proportional share of the pool
+* Remove liquidity at any time
-* Swap between two ERC-20 tokens without an order book
+* Swap between two ERC-20 tokens
-* Earn trading fees as a liquidity provider
+* Trade in a fully non-custodial and transparent manner

-The system is fully **on-chain**, **non-custodial**, and **permissionless**, with all logic implemented in Solidity and validated through an extensive automated test suite.
+All logic is implemented in Solidity, validated through an extensive automated test suite, and packaged with Docker for reproducible execution.

 ---

 ## Features

-* Initial and subsequent liquidity provision
+* Add initial and subsequent liquidity to a token pair
-* LP token accounting using proportional shares
+* Mint and track LP (Liquidity Provider) shares
-* Liquidity removal with correct reserve calculations
+* Remove liquidity proportionally to pool ownership
 * Token swaps using the constant product formula (x × y = k)
-* 0.3% trading fee retained in the pool for LPs
+* 0.3% trading fee distributed to liquidity providers
 * Accurate price calculation based on reserves
-* Event emission for all major actions
+* Event emission for liquidity and swap actions
-* 30+ automated tests covering core logic and edge cases
+* 30+ automated tests covering normal and edge cases
-* Fully containerized Docker setup for reproducible evaluation
+* Docker-based execution for consistent environments

 ---

 ## Architecture

-### Contract Structure
+### Smart Contracts

 * **DEX.sol**

-  * Core AMM logic
+  * Core AMM implementation
-  * Manages reserves, swaps, liquidity, and fees
+  * Manages reserves, swaps, fees, and liquidity accounting

 * **MockERC20.sol**

   * Simple ERC-20 token used for testing
-  * Includes minting for test scenarios
+  * Includes mint functionality for test scenarios

 ### High-Level Flow

-1. Users approve tokens to the DEX
+1. Tokens are approved to the DEX contract
-2. Liquidity providers deposit Token A and Token B
+2. Liquidity providers deposit two tokens into the pool
-3. The DEX updates reserves and mints LP shares
+3. The pool updates reserves and mints LP shares
 4. Traders swap tokens against the pool
 5. Fees remain in the pool, increasing LP value
-6. LPs withdraw their proportional share later
+6. Liquidity providers withdraw their proportional share

 ---